 BPC’s Standards Are High and Award-Winning

-All homes BPC builds or renovates today are at a minimum built to meet or exceed DOE’s Zero Energy Ready Home (ZERH) certification standards.
+All homes BPC builds or renovates today are at a minimum constructed to meet or exceed DOE’s Zero Energy Ready Home (ZERH) certification standards.
 This standard is both higher and more comprehensive than the EPA’s ENERGY STAR® home certification criteria.
 Green homes certified as ZERHs can achieve net-zero energy use with the installation of solar panels.

 Many homes BPC builds are certified to meet even higher green building certification standards, including the most rigorous.
-For example, BPC has built homes certified as PHIUS Passive Houses, homes certified at the top Emerald tier of the National Green Building Standard and homes certified at the top Platinum tier of the USGBC LEED for Homes program.
+For example, BPC has built homes certified as PHIUS Passive Houses, homes certified at the top Emerald tier of the National Green Building Standard, and homes certified at the top Platinum tier of the USGBC LEED for Homes program.